 - Random checks are completed regularly to ensure that your personal health information is only viewed by people who need to provide care to you.

 - We make every effort to keep your personal health information/personal information as correct as possible.
 If you believe your information is not correct please let us know and we will review it.

 - We will look into any problems you may have with our privacy practices and take action to address your concerns.
-You may also complete a complaint form and send it in to the privacy and access office.
+You may also complete a complaint form (in Microsoft Word format) and send it in to the privacy and access office.

 - Contact the privacy and access office for more information about withdrawing or withholding your consent as it relates to your personal health information.

 Personal health information is any information in any form - electronic, written, verbal, etc. - about an identifiable person.
 This includes information that is specifically health related, such as a person's medical condition or prescription medications, as well as information which is not always considered directly related to a person's health, such as his/her name, address, telephone number, or health insurance number.
 It also includes genetic information and blood and tissue samples.